matwming/myDNAProject/ReadME.md

 - jest: There are unit tests for redux reducers and utility functions and are all passed.

-# 3. What are missing in this app?
+# 3. What features are missing in this app?
 1. lack of end-to-end testing with Appium.

 e2e is extremely important for any app.